MeitarTurgeman/messaging_system/README.md

 - **CI/CD pipeline with Jenkins** — build, test, and deploy automatically.
 - **Docker containerization** — consistent, portable builds for any environment.
 - **Kubernetes orchestration** — scalable, resilient deployment on local clusters and the cloud.
+- **Infrastructure as Code** - with Terraform: EKS cluster, RDS database, VPC, and more.

 ---